 At lunchtime, the only other customer there is an elderly gentleman short of a full set of teeth in the midst of an impassioned four-pint monologue at a weary barman.

-And yet the story Grayson is recalling is actually more outlandish than the tales with which our well-oiled companion is regaling the landlord.
+Yet the story Grayson is recalling is actually more outlandish than the tales with which our well-oiled companion is regaling the landlord.
 Grayson is talking about the day when he took third division Leeds United to the home of their greatest rivals and the reigning champions of England, Manchester United, and knocked them out of the FA Cup in their own back garden.

 Born and raised in Yorkshire, Grayson grew up a Leeds United fan, came through the junior ranks and was handed his senior debut by the club’s icon Billy Bremner.